How to get the best photos of Your Wedding, Part 3

 - the Celtic or Irish Ritual: braid more ropes together or tie your hands together with a rope or a ribbon

-- the Ritual of the Candles: light a big candle with two lit little candles, one for each of You
+- the Ritual of the Candles: light a big candle with two lit little candles, one for each of you

-- the Ritual of the Red Rose: at the end of the Ceremony swap a red rose or any object that both of You had from the beginning of the Ceremony.
+- the Ritual of the Red Rose: at the end of the Ceremony swap a red rose or any object that both of you had from the beginning of the Ceremony.
 It means that nothing changed and yet everything is different

-- plant a plant or bury a seed that has a special significance for You; You'll take care of it as a memory of Your Wedding Day
+- plant a plant or bury a seed that has a special significance for You; You'll take care of it as a memory of your wedding day

-- the Rings Warming Ritual: give Your Wedding Rings to the guests and let them touch and bless the Wedding bands.
-They will warm them metaphorically before You wear them, protecting You and Your union
+- the Rings Warming Ritual: give your wedding rings to the guests and let them touch and bless the wedding bands.
+They will warm them metaphorically before you wear them, protecting you and your union

-4. Setting up
+4. Setting up the scene

 5. The grand finale

-You have other options than rice throwing.
+You have other options apart from rice throwing.